-Which player should Brentford fans be keeping an eye on this Friday night?
+Which player should Brentford fans be keeping an eye on this afternoon?

-How is Mark Warburton likely to set up his side at the Brentford Community Stadium?
+How is Mark Warburton likely to set up his side?